Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Stochastic attention

-For scalar regression targets, these samples define an empirical predictive CDF $\widehat{F}_{\nu,\mathbf{x}}$.
-For vector-valued outputs, they define a sample-based joint predictive distribution that can be summarized coordinate-wise or through multivariate quantities such as empirical covariance, interval width, and proper scores.
+which we treat as samples from the implicit predictive distribution induced by attention-space sampling in the frozen network.
+For scalar targets, the samples define an empirical predictive CDF $\widehat{F}_{\nu,\mathbf{x}}$; for vector-valued outputs, a sample-based joint distribution summarized coordinate-wise or through empirical covariance and prediction intervals.

-This also makes the scope of the construction precise.
-Stochastic attention is introduced only at inference time; we do not retrain the transformer, and we do not optimize through discrete samples.
-The backbone is first trained or fine-tuned for predictive accuracy, and the attention-space randomness is calibrated afterward.
-Accordingly, stochastic attention should be viewed neither as output-only recalibration nor as posterior inference over all network weights, but as a post-hoc probabilistic mechanism inside the transformer computation itself.

-Two Monte Carlo quantities play distinct roles.
-The concentration parameter $\nu$ controls the stochastic distribution itself by determining the amount of attention-space variability within a single forward pass.
-By contrast, $M$ controls only how accurately we estimate summaries of the predictive distribution induced by that mechanism.
-Thus, $\nu$ is the method's operating parameter, whereas $M$ is simply the evaluation budget used to estimate predictive summaries.